 Are you an impulse buyer?
 A spontaneous spender?
 Someone who grabs what they want, without a thought toward how they’ll pay for it.

-Maybe you feel like you’ve got plenty of money and have no idea how you found yourself in debt.
-Your bank account always seems to have enough to cover your spending, but you still find yourself struggling.
+Do you feel like you’ve got plenty of money and have no idea how you found yourself in debt?
+Does your bank account always seems to have enough to cover your spending, but you still find yourself struggling?

-The key to moving forward is recognizing your path to this point so you can deal with whatever behavior got you here.
+Whatever the reason behind your debt, the key to moving forward is recognizing your path to this point so you can deal with the behavior that got you here.

 Step 2 – Determine Your Priorities